Dr Jekyll and Mr Hyde (2002 film)

-Dr Jekyll and Mr Hyde is a British film adaptation of Robert Louis Stevenson's novella, directed by Maurice Phillips and starring John Hannah.
+Dr Jekyll and Mr Hyde is a 2002 British thriller film, and an adaptation of Robert Louis Stevenson's novella, directed by Maurice Phillips and starring John Hannah.
 Set in Victorian England, it was filmed in 2002 and released in Britain in that year.
 As the result of its release in the US in 2003, that date is sometimes attached to it.